SAT Prep – Cancelling Scores

 First and foremost, students should approach the issue of score cancellation cautiously.
 Test-related anxiety can lead to impulsive action, and anxiety alone is not a legitimate reason to throw away hours of concentrated effort (not to mention the costs associated with each test attempt, which include test and registration fees, transportation expenses, and other financial obligations, in addition to any fees spent on preparatory courses or private tutoring).
 Students should consider how a given test administration fits into their larger plans.
 Since taking the SAT twice is common, a first test attempt may not carry the importance of a third or a fourth, and college application deadlines are not as imminent for high school juniors as they are for high school seniors.

 Score cancellation may be warranted for reasons of health, which can adversely affect performance, or if a student is quite certain that he or she did not do his or her best.
 Even in these cases, however, it is best to postpone the decision on score cancellation until a day or two has passed.
 There is absolutely no advantage to on-site cancellation on the day of the test, and as long as the deadline is met, the result of a later cancellation is exactly the same.
-Time spent reflecting on one's performance may produce different feelings than those experienced immediately after completing the lengthy exam.
+Time spent reflecting on one's performance may produce different feelings than those experienced immediately after completing the exam.
 This is also why it is a good idea for students to plan on taking the SAT during the spring of their junior year in high school, giving themselves more than one chance to achieve their desired score and reducing some of the pressure associated with applying to college.